Drug Development Process| Overview of Preclinical & clinical phases

 Trial-I

-Here the drug is administered to healthy individuals to determine the dose, side effects and tolerance levels.
+Here the drug is administered to healthy individuals.

-It is conducted in few people like 10 to 30.
+It is conducted on a few people, like 10 to 30.

 Trial-II

-Here the drug is tested on diseases individuals for whom the drug is intended to treat.
+Here the drug is tested on the patient with the actual disease for which the drug is intended.

-It is conducted on a few hundred to thousand people to record the efficacy, dose, side effects.
+It is conducted in a few hundred of patients to record the safety, efficacy, doses, and side effects.

 Trial-III